 -

 Selling Price: Increasing the selling price, while holding variable costs constant, will directly increase the contribution margin ratio.
-However, businesses must consider the potential impact of price increases on sales volume.
+That said, businesses must consider the potential impact of price increases on sales volume.

 -